 Eligibility criteria include things like your age, sex, overall health, type of condition, and your medical treatment history.
 As part of the steps to join a clinical trial, the study doctor will confirm whether you meet all eligibility criteria and are able to participate.

 Participation in a clinical trial is always voluntary.
 The decision to join is personal, and it is yours.

 Is there any cost to participate in a clinical trial?

 Pfizer generally covers the cost of the study medicines and procedures that are part of our clinical trials.

 Pfizer is also committed to reimbursing participants for reasonable clinical trial-related expenses such as transportation, parking, and meals.

 Because each study is different, we encourage you to ask the study team any questions you have.
 You can also refer to the informed consent document for the details about any costs for study participants and study-related reimbursement.

 Will I be compensated for participating, beyond reimbursement for expenses?

 The answer to this depends on the specific clinical trial.
-Pfizer offers reasonable compensation for the time and effort of healthy volunteers who participate in our clinical trials.
-(Healthy volunteers are people who do not have the condition being studied.)
-Pfizer may also provide reasonable compensation to other participants when the health benefits from participating are remote, or when there are no potential health benefits from participating.
+Pfizer offers reasonable compensation for the time and effort of participating in our clinical trials.

 In certain studies, reasonable compensation may be provided to parents, guardians, or caregivers.